 - Select whether you want to include the Tomcat logs.
 These are the logs for the Apache Tomcat server hosting the Acronis Access management server.
 The default is yes.

-- Select whether you want to include the Acronis Files Advanced configuration file.
+- Select whether you want to include the Acronis Cyber Files configuration file.
 The default is yes.

 - Select whether you want to include an export of the PostgreSQL database.
 This will make an export of your whole PostgreSQL database.
 The default is yes.